 The Jungfrau is one of the great ski regions in Europe, home to the classic inter-linked resorts of Grindelwald, Wengen & Mürren beneath the mighty Eiger.

-It’s one for your all time must-ski-that bucket list, and Grindelwald is the jewel of the 3 mountain villages, with more to do and more options to stay.
+It’s one for your all time must-ski-that bucket list, and Grindelwald is the best of the ski towns and villages to stay at.

 Grindelwald and Wengen skiing

 Last time we were here I watched Aussie ski race legend Steve Lee in action during the famous Lauberhorn Downhill at Wengen.
 It’s the longest race on the World Cup circuit at 4,400m and features the highest speeds.
 Racers do it in two and a half minutes of thigh-burning hell at speeds up to 162km/h.